Problematic Sexual Behaviors (PSB) Program

 The Center for Child and Family Advocacy, Inc.’s Juvenile Sex Offender Treatment Program is certified through the Ohio Department of Youth Services.
-CCFA provides treatment to all Youth with Sexual Behavior Problems.
+CCFA provides treatment to all Problematic Sexual Behaviors (PSB).
 The main goals of treatment are to prevent further sexual victimization and teach pro social skills which allow the child the opportunity to resign from a lifestyle of abusive behavior.
 In order to accomplish this, the “whole” child is treated, not just the sexually reactive or sexually abusive behaviors.
 Children are more than the sum of their behaviors.
 Therefore, treatment must focus on a range of behavioral, social, familial, and cognitive domains.
 As a result, our integrated treatment model is multi-disciplinary and incorporates the use of outpatient therapy, group therapy, as well as home-based therapy, or a combination of services, depending on the youth’s individualized needs.

 Assessment